 Before any work is started, it is essential that any existing problems with door or window alignment, or any other misalignment or panel-fit issues are corrected first, however, the hardtop will become specifically made to fit the individual car and therefore can be tailored to fit around various slight inaccuracies which are typical of a handbuilt car.

 Every car is individual and will differ in terms of panel fit and alignment from the factory, but it's worth spending a little time at this stage to ensure that the following areas detailed below are within tolerance to ensure the best possible weatherproof fit of the hardtop.
 As with ‘all things TVR’ - when stripping the car extra fixings may be found in areas that were not expected, and some may be missing or different to those normally found.
-These fitting instructions and the description of the work that needs to be carried out is based on experience of a range of Chimaera’s of differing ages, and although these instructions are intended to be as thorough guide as possible, they may not be precisely accurate to all cars.
+These fitting instructions and the description of the work that needs to be carried out is based on experience from a range of Chimaera’s of differing ages, and although these instructions are intended to be as thorough guide as possible, they may not be precisely accurate to all cars.
 Any feedback regarding the accuracy of these instructions or details of differences found on individual cars is welcome.